noxish/AvtKelthuzadPlanner/README.md

-# WrongCthunPlanner
+# Avt Kelthuzad Planner

-This is a WoW-Classic addon that will provide help for positioning during the C'Thun encounter.\
+This is a WoW-Classic addon that will provide help for positioning during the Kel'Thuzad encounter.\
-It's a fork of [PHGP Cthun](https://www.curseforge.com/wow/addons/phgp-cthun) and [Salad_Cthun](https://www.curseforge.com/wow/addons/salad_cthun)
+It's a fork of [PHGP Cthun](https://www.curseforge.com/wow/addons/phgp-cthun) and [Salad_Cthun](https://www.curseforge.com/wow/addons/salad_cthun) and [Wrong Cthun Planner](https://www.curseforge.com/wow/addons/wrong-cthun-planner)

 ## Why?

 The versions forked of does not support WoW-Classic clients other than the english version.\
-*WrongCthunPlanner* works for all WoW-Classic clients.
+*WrongCthunPlanner* works for all WoW-Classic clients. #Thanks to Deradon for the Localized Version

 You can **drag** and **resize** the screen.\
 You can also **reposition players**.